Overijssel

 Overijssel (/nl/; Oaveriessel /nds/; Oberyssel; lit.
-'Outer IJssel') is a province of the Netherlands located in the eastern part of the country.
+'Across IJssel') is a province of the Netherlands located in the eastern part of the country.
 The province borders Drenthe to the north, Friesland to the north-west, Flevoland (and a small part of the IJsselmeer) to the west, Gelderland to the south and west, and Germany's states of Lower Saxony and North Rhine-Westphalia to the east.
 Overijssel had a population of about 1,184,000 as of January 2023.

 The province's name comes from the perspective of the Episcopal principality of Utrecht, which held the territory until 1528.
 The capital city of Overijssel is Zwolle (pop.
 132,441) and the largest city is Enschede (pop.
 161,235).
 The land mostly consists of grasslands and some forests (including Sallandse Heuvelrug National Park).